-By 24 he was Barcelona’s all time highest scorer; by 25 he was the first player to top 200 goals in La Liga, the Spanish Football League; and by the age of 26 he secured 300 goals for Barcelona.
+By 24 years old he was Barcelona’s all time highest scorer; by 25 he was the first player to top 200 goals in La Liga, the Spanish Football League; and by the age of 26 he secured 300 goals for Barcelona.

 Little Leo Messi

 These days, Messi’s diminutive stature is often seen as an advantage on the field.
-His low center of gravity is pinpointed as one of the reasons he is able to stop on a dime and change direction instantly, sending less agile defenders reeling clumsily past like novice ice skaters.
+As with his predecessor, Maradona, his low center of gravity is pinpointed as one of the reasons he is able to stop on a dime and change direction instantly, sending less agile defenders reeling clumsily past like novice ice skaters.

-The tiny attacking midfielder suffered from a growth hormone deficiency though, and Argentine teams like River Plate could not afford to pay for his treatment.
+The tiny attacking midfielder suffered from a growth hormone deficiency though and Argentine teams such as River Plate could not afford to pay for his treatment.

 Barcelona’s coaching staff were impressed with what they saw, and the club offered to pay the medical bills for Messi’s family if they were willing to uproot to Catalonia.

-Unstoppable: Messi’s Debut
+“Unstoppable” — Messi’s European Debut